 The steps involved in winding up a solvent company are:

-- Notice of the special resolution must be published on the ASIC's published notice website.
+- Step 3: Notice of the special resolution must be published on the ASIC's published notice website.

-- A liquidator is appointed and starts the work required to wind up the company.
+- Step 4: A liquidator is appointed and starts the work required to wind up the company.

-- After the liquidator completes the work required, appropriate AISC forms are prepared to affect the registration of the company.
+- Step 5: After the liquidator completes the work required, appropriate AISC forms are prepared to affect the registration of the company.

-(Note: There are strict timing requirements in respect of the second and third steps.)
+(Note: There are strict timing requirements in respect of Step 2 and Step 3.)